 Intuition is one of the most powerful forces driving a customer to buy.
 The gut feeling a person gets about your business will be a major determining factor in whether or not they convert from a lead to a customer.
 For this reason, we need to create an interface that establishes this trust and change any roadblocks that may stand in the way.

 Let’s pretend you sell apples at the farmers’ market and typically stack your apples in a pile in a big red crate.
-On an average weekend you sell 500 apples but a friend tells you about A/B testing so you decide to give it a try.
-On the following weekend you stack your apples in a pyramid shape in a bright green crate and discovered that you sold 750 apples.
-The change in the way your apples were displayed convinced more people to buy from you and when you compare this new look to the old, you discover it has increased your sales by 50%.
+On an average weekend, you sell 500 apples, but a friend tells you about A/B testing, so you decide to give it a try.
+On the following weekend, you stacked your apples in a pyramid shape in a bright green crate and discovered that you sold 750 apples.
+The change in the way your apples were displayed convinced more people to buy from you, and when you compare this new look to the old, you discover it has increased your sales by 50%.

-You should be A/B testing your landing pages in a similar way in order to get the most out of your inbound marketing efforts.
+You should be A/B testing your landing pages in a similar way to get the most out of your inbound marketing efforts.
 Subtle text or color changes can have a huge impact.

 What is a landing page?

-One of the benefits of using Hubspot to simplify your inbound marketing is how simple they make it to customize what your leads see when they respond to your CTA (call to action).
+One of the benefits of using Hubspot to simplify your inbound marketing is how simple it makes it easy to customize what your leads see when they respond to your CTA (call to action).
 One of the best ways to achieve this is through the use of a landing page.

-Landing pages are customizable in a variety of ways, which is why you need to be A/B testing them in order to establish the most effective page style for your ideal buyer.
+Landing pages are customizable in a variety of ways, which is why you need to be A/B testing them to establish the most effective page style for your ideal buyer.

-There are a lot of items that you might consider testing on a landing page and if you’re just getting started you might not even be sure what you need to test.
-But there are three items we will review that are the most important parts of a landing page that you absolutely need to be A/B testing.
+There are a lot of items that you might consider testing on a landing page, and if you’re just getting started, you might not even be sure what you need to test.
+But there are three items we will review that are the most critical parts of a landing page that you need to be A/B testing.